Rio Grande Trading Co.

 Two major classifications of spurs exist, those made within the United States and those made elsewhere.
 Focusing on the ones made in America, three broad regional styles emerged each having their own distinct design characteristics.
 These are the Texas style, the plains style and the California style.
 New collectors are most often drawn to a style that is prevalent in their regional area.
 As a new collector, your first decision is to determine your focus.
 This is best done through reading two of the most comprehensive books ever authored on antique collectible spurs, Bit and Spur Makers in the Texas Tradition by Ned and Jody Martin and Kurt House and Bit and Spur Makers in the Vaquero Tradition by Ned and Jody Martin.
 These two books have remarkable photography and excellent biographies on virtually every important early spur maker.
 After you have determined the style or styles that appeal to you then you must decide if you will focus on antique or contemporary makers.
 The golden era for antique US makers was roughly 1900 to 1940.
 Since that time there have been many excellent makers that can still be very collectible.
 Your next decision will be which specific maker or makers you wish to concentrate on.
 Finally you will need to determine the rarity and condition level you will want your collection to aspire to.
 All of these decisions are of course driven by budget.
 Often collectors begin in a comfort range and slowly upgrade their collection as they become more knowledgeable and focused.

-The National Bit Spur and Saddle Collectors Association (NBSSCA) has been in existence since 1980 and boasts approximately 1,400 members.
+The National Bit Spur and Saddle Collectors Association (NBSSCA) has been in existence since 1980 and boasts approximately 1,500 members.
 It is an excellent organization to join as it publishes a quarterly newsletter with upcoming shows and events and collector related articles as well as an annual membership directory.
-The dues are $30 for an annual membership.
-To join call or write:
+The dues are $50 for an annual membership.
+To join visit their website at: www.nbssca.org

 Following is a list of books we recommend for your library: